 Not many pet owners know that American animal feed and pet food products are intimately connected to the rendering of offal, outdated meat, and “fallen” animals.

-(Of course, such method of high temperature cooking may potentially destroy nutritional value as well, but that’s a different discussion for another day.)
+(Of course, such a method of high-temperature cooking may potentially destroy nutritional value as well, but that’s a different discussion for another day.)

 12 Pet food factory employees are to keep quiet.